gergokutu/picture-filter/README.md

 # BMP filter

 You can apply picture filters such as edge detection on bmp files.
-The program creates the filteres copy of the image.
+The program creates the filtered copy of the image.
 You can find some examples in ./images folder.

 ## Usage